 Mason’s professional career continued to evolve as he took on administrative roles with various agencies, overseeing a Family Caregiver department and becoming a host home provider in 2019, providing residential services and support to an individual in his home.
 Mason lives in Arvada with his wife Sarah, their dog Decker, and their roommate Nick.
 His hobbies include photography, traveling, riding his motorcycle, cooking, and trying new restaurants and coffee shops with his wife.

-Rebecca started in the field in 2012 after graduating high school in Wyoming.
+Rebecca started in the field in 2012 after graduating from high school in Wyoming.
 She began working in direct care in a group home setting and never looked back.
 Eventually branching out to self-directed services and leadership roles for various entities around the state of Wyoming and now Southern Nevada, she has built a career on learning from and advocating for the intellectually and developmentally disabled population.
-She is currently working towards a B.A. in Clinical Psychology with an emphasis in Autism Studies through Capella University.
-Her hope is to use her education to continue raising awareness and providing education to promote the independence of the population she has worked so closely with for the last ten years.

-Rebecca currently resides in Las Vegas, NV and in her free time she enjoys hanging out at her favorite coffee shop in Korea town, and hiking Mt.
+Rebecca currently resides in Las Vegas, NV, and in her free time she enjoys hanging out at her favorite coffee shop in Korea town, and hiking Mt.
 Charleston with her Chinese crested Luna.

 Jessica holds a bachelor’s degree from the University of Colorado at Boulder.
 After spending 15 years in the Wealth Management industry (with an emphasis on Operations and Compliance the last 12 years), Jessica joined Beken with a desire to take her leadership skills and professional contributions to a new level.
 Her first two years at Beken were spent as the Chief People Officer overseeing the People Operations (Human Resources) department as well as leading the Compliance department.
 In her role as Chief People Officer, she fostered an environment of inclusivity, collaboration, and growth while establishing relationships and trust within all staff levels of the organization.